In a separate post, we have written a comprehensive overview of WordPress Themes.

 “Creative Market is a platform for handcrafted, mousemade design content from independent creatives around the world.”

-Creative Market doesn’t just sell WP themes in its marketplace, but you can easily browse hundreds of WordPress themes and search through their theme categories (e.g. Minimal or Commerce themes, etc.) using their dropdown “Themes” menu …
+Creative Market doesn’t just sell WP themes in its directory, but you can easily go through all of their WordPress themes and search through their theme categories using the site’s dropdown “Themes” menu …

-Browse through hundreds of great premium themes crafted by independent WordPress theme developers in the Creative Market marketplace here:
+Browse through hundreds of great themes crafted by independent WP theme developers in the Creative Market themes directory here:

 Mojo Themes

-(click on the images above to browse all Mojo themes)
+(click on the above images to browse more Mojo themes)

 According to their website …